-Employees who are eligible for the federal student loan repayment program can receive up to $60,000 over a period of six years.
-So in other words, you can get up to $10,000 per year.
-Only federal student loans are eligible for federal employee student loan repayment, so sorry private student loan holders.
+Employees who are eligible for the federal student loan repayment program can receive up to $10,000 per year, up to a max amount of $60,000.
+Only federal student loans are eligible for federal employee student loan repayment.
+Private private student loan borrowers don't qualify.

-The important thing to note is that whether the funds are available and who the funds are available for are dependent on the agency.
-So it’s not something that everyone in the public sector can get, like Public Service Loan Forgiveness (PSLF).
+The important thing to note is that whether the funds are available and who the funds are available for are dependent on the federal government agency.
+So it’s not something everyone working full-time in the public sector can get.
+If the federal repayment program isn't available to you, check out the Public Service Loan Forgiveness (PSLF) program instead.

-Your work has to have a program in place, and you’d have to qualify and pass the eligibility requirements below.
+Your work has to have a program in place, and you’d have to qualify with eligible loans and pass the eligibility requirements below.

-Though this type of student loan forgiveness for government employees can be a huge perk considering the fact that the total award could be $60,000, one potential snag could be a higher tax bill.
-Unfortunately, the student loan repayment assistance is included as part of your gross income on your tax return.
+Though this type of student loan forgiveness for government employees can be a huge perk because the total award could be $60,000, one potential snag could be a higher tax bill.
+Unfortunately, the student loan repayment assistance is not tax-exempt and is included as part of your gross income on your tax return.